Everything-you-need-to-know-about-income-tax-rebate

 Conclusion

-Understanding income tax rebates can significantly reduce tax liability and improve financial planning.
+Understanding the tax rebate meaning and how the rebate in income tax works can help taxpayers optimise their tax liability and financial planning.
 While the new tax regime offers lower rates, the old regime provides better rebates and deductions.
 Taxpayers should evaluate both options carefully, maintain necessary documentation, and file returns on time to maximise benefits.

 Glossary